-No, not unless you can document additional formal academic PNP education such as a Post-Master's PNP certificate.
-If you are interested, please contact the program director of a recognized PNP program to discuss a Post-Master's certificate.
+No, not unless you can document additional formal academic PNP education such as a post-master's PNP certificate.
+If you are interested, please contact the program director of a recognized PNP program to discuss a post-master's certificate.

 Have your program director contact email@example.com for specific information.

 To be eligible for the Acute Care CPNP Exam, you will need to graduate from an Acute Care PNP graduate educational program.
 Click here for a current list of programs recognized by the PNCB.
-Please contact email@example.com is your program is not included on this list.
+Please contact firstname.lastname@example.org if your program is not included on this list.

-You must be a graduate of a formal Master's or Doctorate in Nursing with a concentration in acute care or dual acute/primary care as a nurse practitioner from a Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) accredited college or university.
+You must be a graduate of a formal Master's or Doctorate in Nursing with a concentration in acute care or dual acute/primary care as a nurse practitioner from an Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) accredited college or university.